batect/batect/ROADMAP.md

 * make test names consistent (eg. `it("should do something")` vs `it("does something")`)
 * logging (for batect internals)
 * option to print full stack trace on non-fatal exceptions
-* command to print version and system info
 * for fatal exceptions (ie. crashes), add information on where to report the error (ie. GitHub issue)
 * use Docker API directly rather than using Docker CLI (would allow for more detailed progress and error reporting)
 * documentation